Alcohol Awareness Month

 April is Alcohol Awareness Month.
 Each year since 1987, the National Council on Alcoholism and Drug Dependence, Inc. (NCADD) has used this month as a time to raise awareness about the risks and treatment options available for alcoholism and excessive use of alcohol.
-At The Law Office of Timothy Armstrong, P.A., we are proud to help promote this extremely important cause.
+At The Armstrong Law Group, P.A., we are proud to help promote this extremely important cause.

 This Year’s Theme